Introduction

 Sustainability reporting frameworks

-These frameworks help project managers structure sustainability data collection and reporting, ensure consistency and comparability in sustainability reporting, and align project-level sustainability efforts with organisational goals.
+Project managers can utilise sustainability reporting frameworks to ensure consistency and comparability in sustainability reporting, align project-level sustainability efforts with organisational goals, and communicate sustainability performance and initiatives to stakeholders.

 Challenges and solutions in sustainable project management